ddmitov/perl-executing-browser/README.md

 **PEB security principles:**
 * Users have full access to their local data using PEB.
-* PEB does not need administrative privileges by itself, but does not refuse to start so if needed.
+* PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.
   Trusted content is any content originating from either the local pseudo-domain ```http://local-pseudodomain/``` or from a trusted domain listed in ```{PEB_binary_directory}/resources/app/trusted-domains.json```.
 This file is read only once at application startup and can not be manipulated remotely.
 It allows mixing local and remote content for loading of web fonts or for developing rich/thick/fat clients. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
   Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ```trusted-domains.json``` file.